Frederick Douglass Building Renovation

 The need to match our high-caliber programs, services, and staff with facilities of the same quality was significant.
 By having our own building, a hospital dedicated to children, we can reach new levels of excellence for the 21st century, transform how our teams treat infants, children, and adolescents, and provide patient- and family-centered care for our children.

 The new $145 million, 8-story, 245,000 square-foot children's hospital is the largest capital project in the history of the Medical Center and the University of Rochester.
-Slated to open in 2015, construction is under way, but there is still a lot of money to be raised toward the $100 million goal.
+A dedication ceremony was held on May 27, 2015 with move-ins for patients and staff taking place almost two months later.

 Raymond F. LeChase Hall